jeremytanjianle/lora-workflow/README.md

 ### 1. Data generation to finetune model

 Set our in-domain dataset in `./data/instruction.json`.
-Otherwise, as an example, here's how to parse a PDF and generate some QA pairs.
+If needed, we can parse PDFs to generate some QA pairs.

 1. Parse source PDFs: `uv run 1a_parse_pdf.py`
 2. Generate QA pairs: `uv run 1b_generate_qa_pairs.py`
 3. Clean up dataset quality: `uv run 1c_data_quality.py`

+Otherwise, use `./data/original` and skip to the next step.

 ### 2. Finetune on runpod